oryband/oryband.github.io/_posts/2011-05-05-syntax-checking-and-source-code-browsing-with-javascript-and-vim.md

 There was a project by Mozilla called *DoctorJS*, formerly called *jsctags*, which is [now abandoned][dead].
 However, it's still in working shape, and you can [check the repo's issues page][issues] for some bandaging.
 Here's how to install it:

 1. Install the `exuberant-ctags` package, via your OS package manager (brew, apt-get, etc.).
 Just make sure you install *exuberant-ctags*.
 2. Install node.js.
 3. Clone `DoctorJS` from github: git clone https://github.com/mozilla/doctorjs.git
 4. Go inside `DoctorJS` dir and `make install` (You'll also need to use `make` to install).
 There might be problems with installing the program, as it looks like `make install` doesn't do the trick for the moment.
 For now I just add the repo's `bin/` dir to my $PATH instead.
 See [DoctorJS's GitHub and issues pages][issues] for more info.
 5. Install the [TagBar Vim plugin][tagbar] (It's TagBar, not the old infamous TagList!).

 ### Tern.js

-There's a new promising project called [tern.js][tern].
+There's a new promising project called [Tern][tern].
 It's currently in beta, and should eventually replace it.
 The developer is working on [integrating it with ctags, thus with tagbar and vim][tern-vim].
 Stay tuned using the attached links.

-#### jsctags for Tern.js
+#### jsctags for Tern

 At last somebody set up a [Tern-to-ctags converter][tern-jsctags] for public use.